 Add an .xml file to automate an install

-You must choose the correct key - if you use a key for a different version, Widows may report a 'license' error or other error.
+You must choose the correct key - if you use a key for a different version, Windows may report a 'license' or other error.

 How to remove the 'Repair' prompt